codeformuenster/muenster-jetzt/README.md

 * Use the command "Remote-Container: Open Folder in Container" (from Menu -> View -> Command Palette)
 * select the `backend` folder (this will reload visual studio, start the container and will give you an editor instance with all the required plugins etc)
 * leave that window open, repeat all of the above steps in a new Visual Studio Code Window but select the `frontend` folder instead of `backend``
+* The Readmes of their respective folders contains more information on starting the development environment

 🎉 congrats you are now running your dev environment